Kishor-rajbanshi/php-crypt/README.md

-# crypt
+# php-crypt
-The Encryptor and Decryptor.
+The PHP Encryptor and Decryptor.